-FAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" ("FAS 159"), permits entities to elect to measure many financial instruments and certain other items at fair value.
-Unrealized gains and losses on items for which the fair value option has been elected will be recognized in earnings at each subsequent reporting date.
+Although permitted to measure many financial instruments and certain other items at fair value, the Company has not elected the fair value option for any of its assets or liabilities.
+If the fair value option is elected, unrealized gains and losses on such items for which fair value is elected would be recognized in earnings at each subsequent reporting date.
 A decision to elect the fair value option for an eligible financial instrument, which may be made on an instrument by instrument basis, is irrevocable.
-The adoption of FAS 159 on January 1, 2008 did not have any impact on the Company's consolidated financial statements, as it did not elect the fair value option for any of its assets or liabilities.

-(n) Adoption of New Accounting Standards and Interpretations
+(n) New Accounting Standards and Interpretations